PetHubLocal/pethublocal.github.io/devices.md

 The values that can be set are specified is in [enums](https://github.com/PetHubLocal/pethublocal/blob/main/pethublocal/enums.py)

-Non-Connect Cat Flap Custom Modes...
+Non-Connect Feeder Custom Modes...
 May be aligned to the Connect version with a bitwise operator.?

  -- Order of flashing light when selecting the custom mode.
 - 0 - Static Red